 "Where is she?"

 "I don't know," he said, but she didn't believe him.
-She didn't believe her Hannah was somewhere far from Earth, so far in the future, tumbling around forever in the vacuum of space.
+She didn't believe Hannah floated somewhere far from Earth, far in the future, tumbling around forever in the vacuum of space.

-"I'm so sorry," he said again and again, but she kept shaking until the other doctors and nurses pulled her off the old man and she collapsed on the floor, crying.
+"I'm so sorry," he said again and again, but she kept shaking and yelling and screaming until others pulled her off the technician and she collapsed on the floor, crying.